 According to the Patent Law of the PRC (as amended in 1992, 2000, 2008 and 2020), or the Patent Law, the State Intellectual Property Office is responsible for administering patent laws in the PRC.
 The provincial, autonomous region and municipal level patent administration departments are responsible for the administration of patent laws within their respective jurisdictions.
 The Chinese patent system adopts a first-to-file principle, which means that when more than one person files patent applications with respect to the same invention, the person who files the application first will obtain the patent of the invention.
 To be patentable, an invention or a utility model must meet three criteria: novelty, inventiveness and practicability.
-A patent is valid for twenty years in the case of an invention, ten years in the case of designs.
+A patent is valid for twenty years in the case of an invention, ten years in the case of utility models and fifteen years in the case of designs.